j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

 *display_rank* If you want to display the rank of each user (if show_author_details is set to true)

-*use_feeds* If you want to display an RSS link on each topic.
+*use_feeds* If you want to display a RSS link on each topic.
 Needs sfFeed2Plugin to work

+*load_css* enable default plugin css (disabled this config if you want to use your own css for the forum)

 Translations
 ------------